chevah/geck/README.rst

 If you are currently onboarding with the Chevah Project, making improvements to the Styleguide is a good starting point.

-Below are the steps associated with making changes to the Styleguide:
+Below are is a guide that you can follow to make changes to the Styleguide:

 Make sure that SSH is set up and clone the repository:
 ``git clone git@github.com:chevah/styleguide.git``
-The link will be from the
+The link can be found from the Github repo.

-Navigate to the styleguide folder: ``cd styleguide``
+Navigate to the styleguide repo: ``cd styleguide``

 Create a new branch and check out to that branch so that you are working on your own branch and not the master branch: